microsoft/onnxruntime/docs/performance/tune-performance.md

 **Python**

-Official Python packages on Pypi only support the default CPU (MLAS) and default GPU (CUDA) execution providers.
+Official Python packages on PyPI only support the default CPU (MLAS) and default GPU (CUDA) execution providers.
 For other execution providers, you need to [build from source](../build/eps.md).
 The recommended instructions build the wheel with debug info in parallel.

 For example:

 `DNNL: ./build.sh --config RelWithDebInfo --use_dnnl --build_wheel --parallel`

 `CUDA: ./build.sh --config RelWithDebInfo --use_cuda --build_wheel --parallel`

 **C and C#**